Discovering...

 Prices are starting prices per person.
 Seasonal pricing may apply during peak tourist months.
 Many serve couscous only on Fridays.

 Set in a stunning 17th-century riad with intricate zellige tilework.
 Their Friday couscous with seven vegetables is considered one of the best in Marrakech.
-Reservations essential on Fridays.
+Reservations are essential on Fridays.

 A beloved Fes medina institution blending tradition with contemporary flair.
-The Friday couscous lunch is a communal event worth planning around, and their cooking workshops are excellent.
+The Friday couscous lunch is a communal event worth planning around, and their couscous cooking workshops are excellent.

 A relaxed beachfront spot specializing in fresh seafood.
 Their fish couscous uses the morning catch from the harbor steps away.
 Ocean views make the Friday experience unforgettable.